Clown (Korn song): Meaning

-What inspired Jonathan Davis to write this song though, was an early gig in San Diego where a person in the audience was booing them and telling them to "go back to Bakersfield!"
+What inspired Jonathan Davis to write this song was an early gig in San Diego where a person in the audience was booing them and telling them to "go back to Bakersfield!"
 Jonathan knelt down to hear him and the guy took a swing at him.
 He missed and the band's manager assaulted him.
 The person was all tattooed and looked like a "clown" to Jonathan Davis, inspiring the title of the song and also the line "Hit me clown, because I'm not from your town."
 Preceding the song is a conversation with Korn fooling around at the song's recording, and in the conversation, one of the members says "I wish we could put 'Twist' on a fucking tape"; this references a track that would eventually appear on the band's next album Life Is Peachy.

 A quote taken from Korn's Who Then Now? video, which serves as an introduction for the music video:

 I wrote a song about a guy in San Diego who took a swing at me.
 He's all "Fuck you!
 Go back to Bakersfield!"
 Well I didn't understand that, so I bent down and he tried to swing at me, and our road manager Jeff knocked his ass out, that song is Clown.